 - How long will Phase 2 take to complete?

 Phase 2 is anticipated to take about 2 years to complete.
-The feasibility study began in March 2021 and is anticipated to take about 6 months to complete.
+The draft feasibility study began in March 2021 and is anticipated to be released for public review in the first quarter of 2022.
 Following the feasibility study, the Commission will determine what type of CEQA analysis and documentation is necessary.
-The CEQA process is anticipated to take 12 to 15 months to complete if an EIR is determined to be necessary and appropriate.
-If the Commission determines that a mitigated negative declaration is appropriate, the CEQA process could take less than 12 months.
+The CEQA process is anticipated to take 12 to 15 months to complete if an EIR is determined to be necessary.
+If the Commission determines that a mitigated negative declaration is appropriate, the CEQA process could take less time.

 - Will there be opportunities for the public to engage in Phase 2 planning?

 Yes.
 The Commission welcomes and encourages public input, comment, insight, and ideas on the Rincon Decommissioning Project.
-A virtual planning workshop is scheduled for June 23, 2021, to gather public input on potential alternatives for Rincon Island and the onshore site to be analyzed in the feasibility study.
-We anticipate scheduling another public meeting in July or August 2021 to gather further public input on the feasibility study and project alternatives.
+Commission staff hosted a virtual planning workshop on June 23, 2021, to gather public input on potential alternatives for Rincon Island and the onshore site to be analyzed in the feasibility study.
+We anticipate scheduling another public meeting in the first quarter of 2022, after the draft feasibility study is released for public review, to gather further input on the feasibility study and project alternatives.

 The CEQA process will start after the feasibility study analysis is complete.
 Additional public comment and input opportunities will be provided during the CEQA process.